philipmjohnson/ics314f13/src/morea/050.java-coding/outcome-write-code-efficiently.md

 morea_sort_order: 12
 ---

-You can implement correct Java code in a short period of time.
+You can implement correctly functioning Java code in a short period of time.